kuldeep725/Human-Activity/README.md

 ```
 Should we use PCA ?
 ====================
 Since, the dataset contains 10299 instances and 561 attributes.
 The number of attributes is quite high so it might take time to train the model.
 Also, large number of attributes can lead to Overfitting.
 If the model overfits because of large number of attributes, we can use **Principal Component Analysis** (PCA) to reduce the number of attributes so that the model will contain new useful features.
-But when i trained my model on Logistic, SVM and Random Forest, i observed that the Training Score and Validation Score is quite close.
-It means that our model performs equally good on Training Set and Validation Set.
+But when i trained my model on Logistic, SVM and Random Forest, i observed that the Training Score and Test Score is quite close.
+It means that our model performs equally good on Training Set and Test Set.
 This implies that our model do not Overfit, so we do not need to apply PCA here.
-We can verify that PCA will not increase the Validation Score.
+We can verify that PCA will not increase the Test Score.
 Before applying PCA, we need to perform Data Centralization.
 Data centralization is a major step before applying PCA to a Training Set.
 On applying PCA for the model with variance 0.9, we observe that around only 63 principal components are required and with variance 0.85, around only 40 principal components are required.
 We will stick with 0.85 variance as a thumb of rule (it is observed that variance "0.85" often suits many models quite well).
 ```python
 from sklearn.decomposition import PCA